decidim/decidim/docs/development_guide.md

 1. Before merging the PR to upgrade `master`, create the stable branch for the previous vesion.
 So, if this is the release of v0.22.0, branch `0.21-stable` from `master`.
 These stable branches will be able to receive bugfixes, backports and will be the origin of patch releases for older releases.
 1. Merge the PR to `master` and remove `release/x.y.z` branch.
 1. Run `git checkout master && bin/rake release_all`, this will create all the tags, push the commits and tags and release the gems to RubyGems.
+1. Once all the gems are published you should create a new release at this repository, just go to the [releases page](https://github.com/decidim/decidim/releases) and create a new one.
 1. Update Decidim's Docker repository as explained in the Docker images section.

 #### Releasing patch versions